 I have four succulents with the scientific name of Crassula perforata, Aeonium stripe, Purple Echeveria and the fourth one is still unknown.

-Anyways, these babies are adorable even thou they need lots of light which I can't provide in our house and so I have to put them outside every day and then take them back in after I get home, I still love the way they are.
+Anyway, these babies are adorable even though they need lots of light which I can't provide in our house and so I have to put them outside every day and then take them back in after I get home, I still love the way they are.

 Sunlight: Loves light and needs about four to six hours of sun per day.
 Newly planted baby succulents need shade with a sheer curtain.
 I don't have that much light in our house so I placed them outside the door behind my bamboo curtain the whole day, my husband doesn't like this part of the task of taking care of them.